atlassian/escalator/docs/deployment/aws/README.md

 - Do not use
  [Auto Scaling Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) for terminating of instances as Escalator will handle the termination of instances itself.
+- If using launch templates do not use the "network settings" area to configure the security groups.
+The security groups should be configured via a network interface.